li11ianc/explaining-movie-revenue/project/project.md

     ## # A tibble: 1 x 1
     ##   pvalue
     ##    <dbl>
-    ## 1  0.108
+    ## 1  0.052

     ## # A tibble: 1 x 2
     ##    lower upper
     ##    <dbl> <dbl>
-    ## 1 -0.202 0.225
+    ## 1 -0.185 0.227

-From our hypothesis test, we found a p-value of .108 – above our alpha level of .05.
-Thus, we do not have convincing evidence to reject a null hypothesis of no difference in pratios.
-We’ve also computed a 95% confidence interval for the true median difference between action and non-action movies in that order, arriving at values of –.202 and .225.
-Consequently, we can state with 95% confidence that the true typical difference in median pratios for action and non-action movies lies between -.202 and .225.
+From our hypothesis test, we found a p-value of .046 – below our alpha level of .05.
+Thus, we do have convincing evidence to reject a null hypothesis of no difference in pratios, thus concluding that there is evidence of a difference in median pratios between action movies and non action movies.
+We’ve also computed a 95% confidence interval for the true median difference between action and non-action movies in that order, arriving at values of -0.188 and .215.
+Consequently, we can state with 95% confidence that the true typical difference in median pratios for action and non-action movies lies between -.188 and .215.

 In a similar process, we examined the profitability and frequency of action movies over time.